 The Company conducted its last significant fundraising in 2012.
 Since then, the Group has maintained adequate cash reserves to fund ongoing operations including paying its own way through a drilling programme.
-Going forward the Board recognises that there will be a need for the Company to review fundraising options in order to progress operations into the future.
+During the current financial year, the company raised funds by way of placements and a share purchase plan.
+UK investors showed support for the company via their participation in one of the placements completed during the year.